Guardians vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has collected 81 hits with 16 doubles, two triples, 28 home runs and 51 walks.
-He has driven in 68 runs with one stolen base.
+- Matt Olson has 81 hits with 16 doubles, two triples, 28 home runs, 53 walks and 68 RBI.
+He's also stolen one base.

 Olson Recent Games